GiteonCaulfied/ProgrammerPlus/Report.md

 Our Test test all utility classes that are not interacted with UI(activities) and Firebase.
 We didn't include Firebase tests is because when we interact with Firebase it will create another thread to communicate with the Online Server, and JUnit is not capable of doing concurrency programming test.
 When we test the classes which used Firebase JUnit will throw an exception.

-- Test 1.
+- JUNIT Test 1.
 AVL-Tree Test

   In this test we have 3 sub-tests